Vic Chesnutt

 The instrumental strength that was missing on Ghetto Bells was abudantly available on North Star Deserter (Constellation, 2007), recorded with the Thee Silver Mt Zion Memorial Orchestra and many other guests.
 So much so that the instrumentalists can be considered co-author of the album for all practical purposes.
 The eight-minute Debriefing (a Neil Young-ian tornado of ear-splitting guitar riffs) and the seven-minute Everything I Say (a martial, stormy hymn with religious organ and shoegazing guitars), are so dense of sonic events that Chesnutt's humble voice and humble guitar sound out of context.
 At the same time Chesnutt seems to relish the loneliness of Warm and Fodder On Her Wings (the two barest songs).
 However, it is the soundscapes, not the lyrics, that carry the atmosphere and the ultimate meaning of Glossolalia (a less vibrant Cat Stevens in his Greek/Slavic phase), You Are Never Alone (a relatively traditional country elegy with multi-part vocals), Marathon (a quiet lullaby wrapped in waves of distortion), each devastated by its own set of cruel instrumental scaffoldings.
 So much so that the eight-minute Splendid (devoid of such devices) sounds merely overlong.
 On the other hand, Rustic City Fathers manages to create a suspense-filled atmosphere with minimal guitar and percussion counterpoint.

-At The Cut (Constellation, 2009), boasting Fugazi's Guy Picciotto and members of Godspeed You Black Emperor and A Silver Mt Zion (de facto a return to the line-up of North Star Deserter), is surprisingly (for someone who was about to die) serene, fragile and contemplative (We Hovered with Short Wings, Concord County Jubilee, Granny); although he can't help venting his anger towards fate in powerful and proud statements such as Flirted With You All My Life (a dialogue with Death), Coward and It Is What It Is ("I don't need stone altars to help me hedge my bet against the looming blackness").
+At The Cut (Constellation, 2009), boasting Fugazi's Guy Picciotto and members of Godspeed You Black Emperor and A Silver Mt Zion (de facto a return to the line-up of North Star Deserter), is surprisingly (for someone who was about to die) serene, fragile and contemplative (We Hovered with Short Wings, sung in falsetto over jazzy drums and weeping violin, Concord County Jubilee, one of his most relaxed shuffles, the fragile Granny); although he can't help venting his anger towards fate in powerful and proud statements such as Flirted With You All My Life (a dialogue with Death), the cinematic melodrama Coward and the seven-minute emotional crescendo of It Is What It Is ("I don't need stone altars to help me hedge my bet against the looming blackness").
+The noisy Chinaberry Tree and the wildly dissonant Philip Guston sound out of context.

 Vic Chesnutt died on Christmas day 2009 at the age of 45.